Credit Suisse chairman admits failure, anger to shareholders

 “I apologize that we were no longer able to stem the loss of trust that had accumulated over the years and for disappointing you,” he said.

-In 2007, Credit Suisse shares fetched as much nearly 88 Swiss francs (dollars).
-Today, they're trading at about 80 cents.
+Shareholder Guido Röthlisberger said he wore a red tie “to represent the fact that I and plenty of others today are seeing red."

+"I rather feel that I’ve been cheated by these institutions,” he said.

-As the stock skid worsened and jittery depositors pulled their money, Swiss government officials hastily orchestrated a $3.25 billion takeover by UBS two weekends ago.
+Swiss government officials hastily orchestrated the $3.25 billion takeover of Credit Suisse by UBS two weekends ago after Credit Suisse's stock plunge intensified and more jittery depositors pulled their money.
 Political leaders, financial regulators and the central bank feared a teetering Credit Suisse could further roil global financial markets following the collapse of two U.S. banks.

-Crosstown competitor UBS has been known for a more conservative culture after surviving the 2008 financial crisis, thanks in part to a government bailout.
-Executives hope that the deal will close in coming months but acknowledged a complex transaction.

-Some shareholders, who did not get to vote on the takeover after the government passed an emergency ordinance to bypass the step, came to hear managers explain what went wrong.
+Shareholders did not get to vote on the deal after the government passed an emergency ordinance to bypass the step.
+Some came to the annual meeting hear managers explain what went wrong.

-“The whole thing — how this happened — makes me a little bit angry,” said shareholder Markus Huber, 56, as he lined up to attend his first Credit Suisse annual meeting.
+“The whole thing — how this happened — makes me a little bit angry,” said shareholder Markus Huber, 56, as he lined up to attend his first Credit Suisse annual gathering.

 Huber, who is self-employed in handyman services, suspected government officials and bank leaders cooked up the deal “in secrecy” and said there should have been greater transparency.